SrujanKumar-K/Blogpost/Solarmarker/README.md

 The Final SolarMarker backdoor is a .NET DLL with sha256 as 56be46171da5aa65aa8ad5eec2252259fb8f9a3539c821377de357af7e459041 reflectively loaded into the memory.
 The internal name of this DLL application is classified as

     "BABCDEFGHIJKLMNOPQRSTUVWXYZABCDEFGHIJKLMNOPQRSTUVWXYZVRRBgNb4WgReOQMVLyAaV0XHSX0iqLgUUUZSEVJh8BTY1BXH7mjXQp8q4jzMAp5U6APNVPSwQ"
-The stings are encrypted through the application in two different formats, which are decoded dynamically while program execution.
+Inside sample, the stings are encrypted in two different formats, which are decoded dynamically while program execution.

 (i) XOR-Encryption: